Akriti-Shukla/PowerBI-finance-kpi-dashboard/README.md

 #### What I practiced

-- How to unpivot like a pro in Power Query
 - Modeling multiple fact tables effectively
 - Writing DAX for YTD, % Variance, and KPI measures
 - Using DAX for dynamic titles & emoji indicators (`🟢` for positive trend, `🔴`for negative trend)